Puffing Billy is a well-preserved heritage railway popular with tourists visiting Melbourne.

 Puffing Billy Railway runs from Belgrave to Gembrook, through the Dandenong Ranges in Melbourne, Australia.

-The route of 24 Kms (15 Miles) is quite a challenge and involves sharp curves and steep climbs.
+The 24 Kms (15 Miles) route is exciting for passengers because it involves sharp curves and steep climbs.

 During the journey, the trains cross three trestle bridges and four level crossings.

-The most famous landmark to be crossed on this Puffing Billy route is the iconic Monbulk Creek trestle bridge.
+The most famous landmark to be crossed on this Puffing Billy route is the iconic Monbulk Creek trestle bridge (in the video below).

 Puffing Billy stations